Balades/caesar_cipher_encryption_and_decryption/README.md

 2b.
 After inputting the two, you get your encrypted message and you are taken back to the main menu.
 <img width="760" alt="Screenshot 2023-03-12 at 14 55 38" src="https://user-images.githubusercontent.com/55946820/224549312-e4f5f69b-c9d0-4d3d-8d2f-596ad8afa837.png">

 3a.
-For Decryption, you are prompted to input your encrypted message and shift.
+For Decryption(which is 2), you are prompted to input your encrypted message and shift.
 <img width="760" alt="Screenshot 2023-03-12 at 14 59 59" src="https://user-images.githubusercontent.com/55946820/224549495-50fdf8b2-843b-473a-bf8e-78b89219c631.png">

 3b.
 If your input for shift is in the range(-27 < shift < 27), it gives one answer.